Skip to Content

 Sharing is caring!

-This article will help ensure a Pomeranian dogs first vet visit is a happy experience.
-Included is a puppy first vet visit checklist and for new owners a puppy first vet visit questions to ask.
+This article will help ensure a Pomeranian dog’s first vet visit is a happy experience.
+A puppy first vet visit checklist is included, and, for new owners, a puppy first vet visit questions to ask.
 Puppy first vet visit information.

-After reading through that list of potential illnesses, you may be feeling a little overwhelmed and somewhat stymied by the prospect of owning a Pomeranian.
+After reading through that list of potential illnesses, you may feel overwhelmed and stymied by the prospect of owning a Pomeranian.
 You shouldn’t be.

 Choosing a good breeder will assure you of getting the best possible puppy.
-And, verifying with the breeder that he has had all the genetic testing completed along with the beginning puppy vaccinations will give you a head start to raising a healthy puppy.
+Verifying with the breeder that he has completed all the genetic testing and the beginning puppy vaccinations will give you a head start to raising a healthy puppy.

 Another thing that will help you raise a healthy Pom is choosing the best Pomeranian veterinarian that is right for your family and your Pom.
 Choosing a family veterinarian is as important as choosing a family doctor.